reactjs/rfcs/text/0000-ssrReconciliation.md

 In the above code, I demonstrate that I have to intentionally render a wrong height initially in the browser so I can update it in the second run, or the DOM will keep inconsistent with the vDOM.

 This is because if the 2 renderings keep unchanged in vDOM, React won't update the DOM.
-2 pass rendering to patch up the mismatches comes with some drawbacks:
+Two pass rendering to patch up the mismatches comes with some drawbacks:

 1. Introduce unnecessary 2nd rendering